ucberkeley/savio-training-intro-2016/intro.md

 # Data transfer: Globus

 You can use Globus Connect to transfer data data to/from Savio (and between other resources) quickly and unattended.
 This is a better choice for large transfers.

-For larger transfers and for making unattended transfers that will continue in the background, Globus Connect is a good option.
 Here are some [instructions](http://research-it.berkeley.edu/services/high-performance-computing/using-globus-connect-savio).

 Globus transfers data between *endpoints*.
 Possible endpoints include: Savio, your laptop or desktop, NERSC, and XSEDE, among others.